Improving NLO QCD event generators with high-energy EW corrections: Numerical results

 The results have been obtained by generating events with \aNLO{} and using \PYe{} as parton shower.
 Hadronisation is disabled in the parton shower.
 Input parameters are defined in the $G_\mu$ scheme for what concerns EW renormalisation:

 and the top quark and Higgs boson masses are set to

 We employed the {\sc NNPDF4.0} parton-distribution-functions~\cite{NNPDF:2021njg}, with NNLO evolution and $\as(M_Z)=0.118$.
 The renormalisation and factorisation scales have been set equal to $H_T/2$, where $H_T$ is the scalar sum or the transverse energies of all the particles in the final state, before showering the event.
+For what concerns the shower starting scale, we use the default setting in \aNLO{}, which, for processes with massive or colourless particles in the final state, is a value proportional to $H_T$ \cite{Alwall:2014hca, Bagnaschi:2018dnh}.
 Jets are clustered via the anti-$k_T$ algorithm~\cite{Cacciari:2008gp} as implemented in {\sc FastJet}~\cite{Cacciari:2011ma}, with $R=0.4$ and are required to have $p_{T,\rm{min}}=10~{\rm GeV}$.

 We remind the reader that concerning $t \bar t H$ and $ZZZ$ production several SM calculations including higher-order effects have already been performed.
 The literature is vast, both for the former \cite{Ng:1983jm,Kunszt:1984ri, Beenakker:2001rj,Beenakker:2002nc, Reina:2001sf,Reina:2001bc,Dawson:2002tg,Dawson:2003zu, Alwall:2014hca, Frixione:2014qaa,Yu:2014cka,Frixione:2015zaa, Frederix:2018nkq, Kulesza:2015vda,Broggio:2015lya,Broggio:2016lfj,Kulesza:2017ukk,Broggio:2019ewu, Ju:2019lwp, Kulesza:2020nfh, Denner:2015yca, Denner:2016wet, Catani:2022mfv} and the latter \cite{Lazopoulos:2007ix, Binoth:2008kt, Alwall:2014hca, Wang:2016fvj,Frederix:2018nkq}.